arackcheev/master/servicenodeSETUP.md

 * At this time your Service Node is running successfully.
 You can close off the CLIENT computer Blocknet wallet if you want.

-* The CLIENT computer will receive the " Servicenode Rewards"
+* The CLIENT computer will receive the " Servicenode Rewards "

 ### STATUS CHECKS